turingschool/backend_mod_1_prework/section2/reflection.md

 1. What questions do you have about methods in Ruby?

-> Why is the convention to continue to define / invoke methods with parameters using parenthesis, when parenthesis are not required?
+> What is seen more often in the wild: methods built with or without parentheses denoting no arguments?